quackbarc/garyc-sketch-tweaks/README.md

 * Fixed arrow-key navigation always starting at the latest sketch.
 * Fixed a race condition with loading sketches.
 * Fixed out-of-bounds sketches causing constant errors on console.
-* Fixed URL changes not navigating to that sketch.
 * Fixed duplicate sketches from scrolling down.
-* Fixed sketches being saved as `.jpg` despite being PNGs.
+* Fixed sketches being saved with a `.jpg` extension despite being PNGs.
+* URL changes now navigate sketches.
 * Loading the same sketch twice won't redraw the sketch.

 ### Other technical tweaks

 * Gallery canvas is focusable by tabbing.
-* Gallery uses CSS grid to fix the padding error with new sketches.
 * Viewer uses CSS grid for better alignment.
-* Viewer doesn't regenerate its HTML everytime.
+* Viewer gets hidden by `display: none` instead of purging its HTML.
 * `show()` casts passed-in IDs into a `Number` first since the fire from page load passes them as strings.

 ### Personal tweaks